Romanos IV Diogenes: Affairs at Constantinople

 Romanos was detained at Constantinople in 1070, while he dealt with many outstanding administrative issues, including the imminent fall of Bari into Norman hands.
 They had been besieging it since 1068, but it had taken Romanos two years to respond.
 He ordered a relief fleet to set sail, containing sufficient provisions and troops to enable them to hold out for much longer.
 The fleet was intercepted, however, and defeated by a Norman squadron under the command of Roger, the younger brother of Robert Guiscard, forcing the final remaining outpost of Byzantine authority in Italy to surrender on 15 April 1071.

 Meanwhile, Romanos was undertaking a number of unpopular reforms at home.
 He reduced a great deal of unnecessary public expenditure on court ceremonials and beautifying the capital.
 He reduced the public salaries paid to much of the court nobility, as well as reducing the profits of tradesmen.
 His preoccupation with the military had also made him unpopular with the provincial governors and the military hierarchy, as he was determined to ensure they could not abuse their positions, especially through corrupt practices.
 He incurred the displeasure of the mercenaries by enforcing much needed discipline.
 Romanos was also deeply unpopular with the common people, as he neglected to entertain them with games at the hippodrome, nor did he alleviate the burdens of the peasants in the provinces.
-All this animosity would help his enemies when the time came to move against him.

 Nevertheless, he did not forget his principal target, the Turks.
 Being unable to go on campaign himself, he entrusted the imperial army to one of his generals, Manuel Komnenos, nephew of the former emperor Isaac I, and elder brother to the future emperor Alexios.
 He managed to engage the Turks in battle, but was defeated and taken prisoner by a Turkish general named Khroudj.
 Manuel convinced Khroudj to go to Constantinople and see Romanos in person to conclude an alliance, which was soon completed.
 This act motivated the Seljuk Sultan Alp Arslan to attack the Byzantine Empire, besieging and capturing the important Byzantine fortresses of Manzikert and Archesh.
 Romanos, in return, offered to officially exchange Manzikert and Archesh for Hieropolis in Syria, which Romanos had taken three years previously.